Kalmera74/MangaRead.Backend/README.md

 # MangaRead Backend Project

 This is the backend for a manga reading application, currently under active development.
-It features a powerful web API and a flexible web crawler.
+It features a powerful web API and a flexible [Web Crawler](https://github.com/Kalmera74/MangaRead.Crawler).
 This project is open-source, and I'm regularly updating the repository.

 ## Key Features